-To enable Call Forward Busy (CFB) for telephone over trunk, use ld 11.
-Set cls to FBA, HTA, and SFA, then program the forward number as hunt and fdn.
-Following is the configuration of a telephone with CFB enabled and forward number 616139675204.
+To enable Call Forward Busy (CFB) for a phone over a trunk, useLD 11, change its CLS to FBA, HTA, and SFA, then program the forward number as HUNT and FDN.
+The following is the configuration of a phone which has CFB enabled with forward number is 616139675204.